kubernetes/kubernetes/v1.0/docs/devel/instrumentation.md

 ---
 layout: docwithnav
-title: Instrumenting Kubernetes with a new metric
+title: "Instrumenting Kubernetes with a new metric"
 ---
 <!-- BEGIN MUNGE: UNVERSIONED_WARNING -->